Daily Calorie Calculator

-How this calorie calculator works
+How this daily calorie calculator works

 By combining these factors, the calculator provides a personalized estimate of your daily calorie needs.
 This allows you to create a structured plan—such as maintaining your weight, creating a calorie deficit for fat loss, or increasing your intake for muscle growth—based on your individual goals.